openaustralia/morph/app/views/documentation/tutorial.md

 Change to that directory with `cd nsw_parliament_current_sessions_bills` and then list the files with `ls -al`.
 You should see a bunch of files including:

-* **scraper.rb**, the file that morph.io runs and that you’ll write our scraping code in
+* **scraper.rb**, the file that morph.io runs and that you’ll write your scraping code in
 * **Gemfile**, which defines the dependencies you’ll need to run your scraper.

-Now that we have all our template scraper on our local machine, we need to make sure we have the necessary libraries installed to run it.
+Now that you have all the template scraper on your local machine, you need to make sure you have the necessary libraries installed to run it.

 ## Install the required local dependencies